deso-protocol/deso-js/REACT-NATIVE.md

 npm i react-native-get-random-values react-native-webview react-native-webview-crypto text-encoding @react-native-async-storage/async-storage @ethersproject/shims
 ```

-NOTE: you may need to install native modules for the target platform.
+Install native modules for the target platform.
 For iOS you can do this via cocoapods:

 ```sh
 cd ios && pod install && cd -